 As the nineteenth century ended, the story of five men is the story of Fort Worth—and of America in general: In the 1890s Henry Cromer was selling Rambler brand bicycles in downtown Fort Worth.
 Ewald Henry Keller had come to Fort Worth as a blacksmith in 1873.
 In 1876 he opened a stable.
 Then he began making carriages, wagons, and buggies.
 Up in Indiana, brothers Peter, Clement, and Henry Studebaker had begun making wagons in 1852.
 The bottom ad shows what a Studebaker looked like in 1899.

-Then came the new century.
+Then came the new century and a new invention.
 Fort Worth, like the rest of America, soon got a whiff of gasoline.
 And it liked what it smelled.
 Flivver fever!
 In 1902 Rambler bicycle dealer Henry Cromer (top photo, from 1913) became Fort Worth’s first motorist when he bought a “gas machine” (a Rambler, naturally).
 By 1914 Ewald Henry Keller had converted his wagon works to an auto works, repairing, upholstering, and painting horseless carriages.
 And the bottom ad—by that same Dallas dealer—shows what the Studebaker brothers were turning out by 1908.

 In 1904 A. B. Wharton, the man of the house at Thistle Hill, opened the city’s first “auto livery,” selling and renting Winton, Columbia, Franklin, Hayes, and Elmore automobiles.

 There were no service stations in the early days, of course.
 Gasoline and oil were sold on the shelves of grocery stores.
 And there were precious few auto mechanics.
 A motorist whose horseless carriage broke down might have to seek repairs from the nearest blacksmith.
 Oh, the ignominy!